 Workers; including zero-hour workers and casual workers will have the legal right to receive written statement of main terms and conditions.
 The statement must be specific to the workers arrangements.

-Employees who do not have regular working hours have the ability to request a more stable contract after 26 weeks continuous service.
-Individuals will be able to request a more fixed working pattern with a guaranteed number of hours.
+Employees who do not have regular working hours have the right to request a more stable contract after 26 weeks continuous service.
+Individuals can request a more fixed working pattern with a guaranteed number of hours.

-Employers are now banned from taking Employees’ tips.
-Many of the workers especially in the Hospitality sector earn the national minimum wage, the tips provide them with an additional financial benefit.
-The consumers will also be reassured that their reward has gone to the staff as intended.
+Employers taking tips from Employees is banned.
+Many workers especially in the Hospitality sector earn the national minimum wage, this provides them with an additional financial benefit.
+The consumers are reassured that their reward has gone to the staff as intended.

-The threshold required to set up Information and Consultation arrangements has been lowered from 10% to 2% of Employees.
-The 15 Employee minimum threshold for initiation of proceedings remains the same.
+The threshold required to set up Information and Consultation arrangements has lowered from 10% to 2% of Employees.
+The 15 Employee minimum threshold for initiation of proceedings remains in place.

 Employment status has always been a complicating matter to understand.
 When determining someone’s status there are several tests that were used.
 The government has agreed that with the new and emerging work arrangements a new framework needs to be developed to assist individuals and Employers with determining their status.
 Matthew Taylor recommends that the tests that determine whether someone is self-employed or has worker rights should place more emphasis on control and less on the notional right – rarely in practice exercised – to send a substitute.

 The biggest change for the agency workers is the abolishment of the Swedish Derogation Agreement which allowed recruitment companies to pay agency workers less than the permanent employees.
-Agency workers are now entitled to the same pay as the direct recruits of the business after they have performed the same role with the same hirer for 12 consecutive calendar weeks.
+From 6th April the agency workers are now entitled to the same pay as the direct recruits of the business after they have performed the same role with the same hirer for 12 consecutive calendar weeks.